The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 - Assume 10 - 30 days for the course x 8 hours = 80 - 240 hours
 - Assume 5 - 20 days to build extra skill levels = 40 - 160 hours
 - Study time range = 128 - 424 hours, so let's say it's a range of 3 - 10 weeks depending on your level of expertise and skill set to start with.

+TIP: watch the videos first to check your skill level and reduce study time!

 ## Skill levels
 1 - **Basic skills** in Python programming are a **must**!